How Graph Neural Networks (GNN) Outperform Traditional Machine Learning

 - Patterns emerge not just from what an entity is, but who and what it is connected to.
 By understanding connections, GNNs can surface hidden players in complex networks—something traditional ML misses entirely.

+GNN is essentially the ability to combine graph theory and deep learning to reason over connected data.
 This is critical for real-world applications where relationships are the signal:

-- In fraud detection, knowing how accounts, devices, and transactions cluster reveals hidden risks.
-For example, GNNs can reveal orchestrated fraud rings that would be invisible to isolated attribute analysis.
+- In fraud detection, knowing how accounts, devices, and transactions relate reveals hidden risks.
+For example, GNNs can reveal parties that are part of an orchestrated fraud ring that would be invisible to isolated attribute analysis.

 - In personalized recommendations, understanding shared interests among friends or peers can dramatically improve targeting.
 GNNs understand not just individual behavior but community-driven interests.